katiehahm/lab_analysis/Gait analysis Matlab/Readme.txt

 experiment4_analysis.m (3/1/22)
-	to analyze, tbd. contains spectrogram, fft, energy, etc. methods
+	to analyze, tbd. contains spectrogram, fft, energy, etc. methods most of these don't work.
+Move onto _footfalldetection.m, these work

 crc_analysis.m (3/10/22)
 	analyze data collected at crc to see relation between TA and GRF